jamesshore/lab5_casperjs/readme.md

 1. Run `./jake.sh smoketest` (Unix/Mac) or `jake smoketest` (Windows).

-To run all tests (JSHint, server-side unit tests, and client-side unit tests):
+To run all tests (JSHint, server-side unit tests, and client-side unit tests, in addition to the smoke tests):

 1. Run `./jake.sh karma` (Unix/Mac) or `jake karma` (Windows) to start the Karma server.
 2. Start the browsers you want to test against and point each one at `http://localhost:8080`.